-Dr Nabil Khattab concluded that this was a result of dual discrimination based on skin colour, culture or religion with Islamophobia further affecting Muslim employment prospects as employers demur from offering opportunities to a minority that is perceived to be problematic.21
+Dr Nabil Khattab, author of the study, concluded that this was a result of dual discrimination based on skin colour, culture or religion with Islamophobia further affecting Muslim employment prospects as employers demur from offering opportunities to a minority that is perceived to be problematic.26

-Discrimination is also evident at the recruitment stage with 33.8% of Pakistani and Bangladeshi men reportedly experienced a job refusal while 40.9% experienced both refusal and blockage.
+Discrimination is also evident at the recruitment stage with 33.8% of Pakistani and Bangladeshi men reportedly experiencing job refusal while 40.9% experienced both refusal and blockage.
 In comparison, 20.8% of white men reportedly experienced job refusal and 27.5% disclosed that they experienced both refusal and blockage.
-Similarly, 33.4% of Pakistani and Bangladeshi women disclosed that they experienced job refusal and 39.1% experience refusal and blockage.
-This is in comparison to 17.6% of white women who disclosed the experienced job refusal and 23.8% who experience refusal and promotion blockage.
+Similarly, 33.4% of Pakistani and Bangladeshi women disclosed that they experienced job refusal and 39.1% experienced refusal and blockage.
+This is in comparison to 17.6% of white women who disclosed they experienced job refusal and 23.8% who experienced refusal and promotion blockage.

-Discrimination against Muslims in the workplace is further apparent in case studies evaluating discrimination faced by Muslims in recruitment.
+Discrimination against Muslims in the workplace is further apparent in case studies.
 Two investigations into job discrimination were conducted by the BBC, in 2004 and in 2010.
 In the first study, 50 companies were sent fictitious applications from six different applicants, two with traditional English names and four with ethnic sounding names two of which were Muslim names.
-The investigation found that 25% of applications from applicants with traditional English names prompted a positive response and an interview offer while only 9% of the 'Muslim' applications resulted in the same.22
+The investigation found that 25% of applications from applicants with traditional English names prompted a positive response and an interview offer while only 9% of the 'Muslim' applications resulted in the same.27

-The All Party Parliamentary Group on Race and Community in a report on ,Ethnic Minority Female Unemployment' found that minority women faced discrimination at all levels of recruitment.23
+The All Party Parliamentary Group on Race and Community in a report on Ethnic Minority Female Unemployment found that minority women faced discrimination at all levels of recruitment.28